gcr07/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/README.md

 Son pues los normales lo que estan conectados a un dominio ( The goal of Azure AD registered devices is to provide users with support for bring your own device)}

+#### Azure AD joined

+An Azure AD joined device is a device joined to Azure AD through an organizational account, which is then used to sign in to the device.
+Azure AD joined devices are generally owned by the organization.

+#### Hybrid Azure AD joined devices

+Organizations with existing on-premises Active Directory implementations can benefit from the functionality provided by Azure AD by implementing hybrid Azure AD joined devices.
+These devices are joined to your on-premises Active Directory and Azure AD requiring organizational account to sign in to the device